ozfortress/ozfortress_docs/docs/rules/global.md

 | Further Offences |       -        | :material-close-circle-outline: Moderate |

 !!! warning "Please Note"
     League Administrators will use their discretion when penalising teams for failing to post all required match info.
 If a team consistently fails to post this information, we will act.
-But if it's just some info here and there, League Administrators may opt to post it themselves. **Please note however, it is not their responsibility to do so.**
+But if it's just some info here and there, League Administrators may opt to post it themselves. **Please note however, it is not their responsibility to do so**. **It is the responsibility of both team's to ensure all required information is submitted**.

 #### 7.4.2.
 Match Log Issues
 If logs are unavailable, the **Home Team** must take a screenshot of the score for each map and upload them to the match thread **within 24 hours** of a match's conclusion.
 If this is not possible, demos may be requested to validate match results.